 It is not simply the added weight that can cause sacroiliac problems directly, but also the collateral negative consequences on health that can create organic issues systemically and lead to expressions in many bodily locations, including the SIJ.
 Obese people are more susceptible to diseases that might attack the sacroiliac joint, as well, including rheumatoid arthritis, gout and ankylosing spondylitis.

-Obesity Sacroiliac Pain Escalation
+Obesity SIJ Pain Escalation

 Obese people who have unrelated problems in their sacroiliac will usually demonstrate a higher susceptibility towards suffering symptoms, a greater chance of suffering worse symptoms and a general aggravation of the condition due to the stress of all that extra weight.